mdn/translated-content-de/files/de/web/api/view_transitions_api/using/index.md

   }
 }

-/* Wende die benutzerdefinierte Animation auf die alten und neuen Seitenzustände an */
+/* Apply the custom animation to the old and new page states */

 ::view-transition-old(root) {
   animation: 0.4s ease-in both move-out;